Is a key part of your job role to create and analyse reports?

 You will then need to browse the .csv file you have entered all the information in.
 That bit may confuse you a little but let me explain.

 Sage 200 allows you to import .csv files (that’s just the type of file the data is saved in) to save you time, however, the files have to be set up in a very particular way in order for Sage to recognise them and successfully update your system.
-I won’t get in to the details too much so see the below screenshot to see how you need to set up your import file !
+I won’t get into the details too much to see the below screenshot to see how you need to set up your import file!

 Once you have created your Report Categories why not use our Guide on building Financial Statement Layouts to maximize the effectiveness of your reporting.

 And once you have read one of our guides I can guarantee you’ll be downloading them all!!